19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (10) The Authority may recover on behalf of the Government any financial penalty ordered under subsection (3) as though the financial penalty were a civil debt due to the Authority.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Appeal to Minister

-30U\.—(1) Any primary dealer who is aggrieved by —
+149\.—(1) Any primary dealer who is aggrieved by —

-(a) any notice of a condition or restriction of the appointment of any financial institution as a primary dealer under section 30R;
+(a) any notice of a condition or restriction of the appointment of any financial institution as a primary dealer under section 146;

+[Act 31 of 2017 wef 04/06/2018]

-(b) any direction given by the Authority under section 30S or variation of any such direction; or
+(b) any direction given by the Authority under section 147 or variation of any such direction; or

+[Act 31 of 2017 wef 04/06/2018]

-(c) any order of the Authority under section 30T(1), (2) or (3), except an order of reprimand,
+(c) any order of the Authority under section 148(1), (2) or (3), except an order of reprimand,

+[Act 31 of 2017 wef 04/06/2018]

 may, within 14 days after the receipt by the primary dealer of the notice of the condition or restriction, the direction (or variation thereof) or the order, as the case may be, appeal to the Minister whose decision shall be final.

 (2) Where an appeal is lodged under this section —

-(a) the order under section 30T cancelling the appointment as a primary dealer shall not take effect unless the order is confirmed by the Minister or the appeal is for any reason dismissed by the Minister or withdrawn; and
+(a) the order under section 148 cancelling the appointment as a primary dealer shall not take effect unless the order is confirmed by the Minister or the appeal is for any reason dismissed by the Minister or withdrawn; and

+[Act 31 of 2017 wef 04/06/2018]

 (b) every other notice, direction (or variation thereof) or order appealed against shall take effect and be complied with until the determination of the appeal.